 All staff members consult with the M&P Committee to plan their annual vacation time, and that schedule is reported to Council.
 The length of vacation time is set in the original Terms of Call or Contract.
 In our consultations we attempt to balance operational requirements with typical employee vacation times.

 Sabbatical leave for ministry personnel is a planned time of at least three consecutive months of paid leave.
-Rev. Phillip and Shannon have recently completed their sabbaticals.
 Unlike other congregations, we are not required to replace staff while they are on leave.

 Sunday’s Free of Preaching

-The Terms of Call for Rev. Phillip enable himto be free of preaching responsibilities every tenth Sunday.
-This component of hiscall was inserted to acknowledge the heavy workload at Woodlawn.
+The Terms of Call for Ministers typically enable them to be free of preaching responsibilities every tenth Sunday.
+This component of the call was inserted to acknowledge the heavy workload at Woodlawn.